obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 #### [Scene 6: Warning for Alerts]
 **Narrator:**
-"For high-risk alerts, such as 'Possible typosquat attack', you might want to warn your team to review the package carefully."
+"For high-risk alerts, such as 'Install Scripts', you might want to warn your team to review the package carefully."

 **Visuals:**
-- Click on a high-risk 'Possible typosquat attack' alert.
+- Click on a high-risk 'Install Scripts' alert.
 - Select 'Warn' from the dropdown menu.
 - Confirm the action.